Carpet Land

 Why Did People Stop Using Linoleum?

-In recent years, linoleum has experienced a resurgence as consumers seek sustainable and stylish flooring options, appreciating its eco-friendly properties, durability, and availability of new colors and designs.
+In recent years, however, linoleum has experienced a resurgence as consumers seek sustainable and stylish flooring options.
+Many appreciate its eco-friendly properties, durability, and availability of new colors and designs, making installing linoleum flooring an attractive choice once again for those prioritizing sustainability and long-term performance.

 Vinyl Flooring vs. Linoleum Flooring: Which is Better?